How do you buy an engagement ring on a budget?

 Round cut diamonds tend to be the most popular and produce the most sparkle, but they’re also the costliest.

-If you’re flexible, go with a princess or oval shape and you can pay less.
+If you’re flexible, go with a princess or oval shape and you can get a better deal.

 It’s important to get a gauge on your partner’s expectations.